inteI-cloud/runnix/README.md

 \-s Treat the [executable] as script

-\-d Choose yourself the distro in which you want to run your command
+\-d [str] Choose yourself the distro in which you want to run your command.

-\*\* TODO: distribution examples...
+NOTE: [str] must be a unique name representing a distro e.g.
+Fabrikam.Distro.10.01 or Ubuntu.
+Default is Ubuntu.

 **Rules:**